 The FBI said it was working with Google on the matter.

 A spokesperson at South Korea’s presidential office said the Blue House had not been affected, but added they did not use Gmail.
+South Korea’s Ministry of Strategy and Finance said it had warned all staff “not to use send or receive any official information through private emails such as Gmail”.

 Jinan, the capital of eastern Shandong province, is the location of one of six technical reconnaissance bureaus belonging to the People’s Liberation Army, which oversees China’s electronic eavesdropping, according to an October 2009 report by the US-China Economic and Security Commission, a panel created by Congress to monitor potential national security issues related to US-China relations.